redis/redis-doc/topics/modules-api-ref.md

 Encode a module data type 'mt' value 'data' into serialized form, and return it as a newly allocated `RedisModuleString`.

-This call basically reuses the 'rdb_save' callback which module data types implement in order to allow a module to arbitrarily serialize/de-serialize keys, similar to how the Redis 'DUMP' and 'RESTORE' commands are implemented.
+This call basically reuses the '`rdb_save`' callback which module data types implement in order to allow a module to arbitrarily serialize/de-serialize keys, similar to how the Redis 'DUMP' and 'RESTORE' commands are implemented.